 Many pulse-width-modulation (PWM) dimmers look good to the human eye, but produce banding, blinking, and other anomalies when used with video cameras.
 For this reason, all RC4 Series 3 dimmers provide multiple PWM frequencies.
 Low frequencies are most efficient, ideal for high-wattage incandescent lighting.
 Mid frequencies improve the appearance of LEDs by eliminating visible strobing in human peripheral vision.
 High frequencies eliminate video artifacts.
 And finally, supersonic PWM frequencies, though least efficient for power handling, provide PWM dimming without audio interference when used near microphones and electrified musical instruments.

-The LumenDimM2micro, and all RC4 Series 3 dimmers, provide a wired DMX data port.
+The LumenDimM4micro, and all RC4 Series 3 dimmers, provide a wired DMX data port.
 In most cases this port is used to output data to nearby fixtures including fog machines, moving lights, and projector dousers.
-The DMX port can also be configured as a DMX input, allowing the LumenDimM2micro to be used as a wired dimmer.
-In this mode, a comprehensive RDM implementation includes E1.37 dimmer configuration parameters, voltage monitoring, and each dimmer appears as a separate RDM sub-device.
+The DMX port can also be configured as a DMX input, allowing the LumenDimM4micro to be used as a wired dimmer.
+In this mode, a comprehensive RDM implementation includes E1.37 dimmer configuration parameters, numerous status sensors (voltage, temperature, current), and each individual dimmer appears as an RDM sub-device.

 A small Amp MTA-100 6-pin connector is provided for connection of power supply and dimmer outputs.
 Each device is provided with one connector with 6″ (15cm) leads.
-Input DC powers both the internal electronics and the connected loads.
+Input DC powers the internal electronics.
 Dimmers switch on the negative side of the circuit, ideal for common-anode (common positive) LEDs and LED tape.
+The positive side of external loads (LEDs, lamps, etc.) are wired back to the positive side of the power supply or battery.
 Dimmer output voltage is precisely the DC power input voltage with no appreciable losses within the 6A peak power handling limit of the device.
 Continuous running power is limited to 6A due to the safety rating of the Amp MTA-100 connector pins.